surifirstpin/biplus_documentation/docs/SReports.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/9ef51de09e4e5f49959a15ca5cdbf8c130c792b3/images/time.png)

-- You can also make use of inclusive, exclusive braces, OR to filter the data.
+- You can also make use of inclusive, exclusive braces to filter the data.

   - A closed interval [a,b] includes the end points.
   - An open interval (a,b) excludes them.